How to Help Struggling Readers This Back-to-School Season

-Now that the summer has come and gone, many parents are preparing for the new homeschool year.
-If you noticed your child had troubles with reading last year, now’s the time to have a plan to help your struggling reader.
+If you noticed your child had trouble reading last year, now’s the time to have a plan to help them.
 Reading plays a pivotal role in education, and it’s important for students to completely grasp the topic to ensure success.

 What are the difficulties in reading?